Skip to content

 Culchie

 Culchie is a term that is used to describe rural people.
-This is typically people who live in the countryside and a small town or village.
-Culchies are the opposite to those that live in towns (who can be known as townies) and cities.
+These people typically live in the countryside or a small town or village.
+Culchies are the opposite of those that live in towns (who can be known as townies) and cities.

 Langer

-A langer is word used to offend or insult someone.
-A langer is someone who acts the fool or someone who is annoying.
-You will usually hear this word in Cork and it will be said in a sentence such as ” Oh, he is some langer” The plural of this word is also used to describe someone who is very drunk.
-For example, “I was langers last night”
+A langer is a word used to offend or insult someone.
+A langer is someone who acts like a fool or someone annoying.
+You will usually hear this word in Cork, and it will be said in a sentence such as ” Oh, he is some langer” The plural of this word is also used to describe someone very drunk.
+For example, “I was langers last night.”

 Chancer

 A chancer is a word used to describe someone who takes a chance on things and will try their luck to get something.
-A person who is described as a chancer can also be said to be “chancing their arm”.
-If a chancer sees an opportunity they will take it.
+A person described as a chancer can also be said to be “chancing their arm”.
+If a chancer sees an opportunity, they will take it.

 Gom

-A Gom is an insult used to describe someone who is foolish.
-It can be also used in a mocking or joking way if someone does something stupid.
+A Gom is an insult used to describe someone foolish.
+It can also be used mockingly or jokingly if someone does something stupid.
 “You are some gom!”
-If you spell this word backwards you get “mog”.
-This is also used as a word to describe someone foolish and it works in the same way as gom.
+If you spell this word backwards, you get “mog”.
+This is also used to describe someone foolish and works the same way as gom.

 Amadán

-Amadán is the Irish/Gaelic word for fool or idiot and it is often put into English sentences.
-For example, “What an Amadán” or “You Amadán” This isn’t used as commonly as gom or mog but you may hear it from time to time in Ireland.
+Amadán is the Irish/Gaelic word for fool or idiot, and it is often used in English sentences, such as “What an Amadán” or “You Amadán.”
+It isn’t used as commonly as gom or mog, but you may hear it occasionally in Ireland.

 Dote

 Dote is a word used as a term of endearment.
-If someone calls you a dote take it as a compliment.
-You may hear “Oh you are such a dote”.
-It can also be used to describe something that is cute.
-For example, “Oh isn’t that just dotey”
+If someone calls you a dote, take it as a compliment.
+You may hear, “Oh, you are such a dote”.
+It can also be used to describe something cute.
+For example, “Oh, isn’t that just dotey?”

 Sap

 While you want to be called a dote, you don’t want to be called a sap.
-A sap is a word used to describe someone who is sad, pathetic and foolish.
-It is also used to describe someone who is very emotional.
-For example, if someone started getting upset someone might say “Oh stop that you ol sap” It can also be used in a mocking manner.
+A sap is a word used to describe someone sad, pathetic, foolish, and very emotional.
+For example, if someone started getting upset, someone might say, “Oh, stop that, you ol sap.”
+It can also be used mockingly.

 Hooligan

-A hooligan is a word used to describe someone who causes trouble.
-Hooligans cause distrubtions.
-“They are just a bunch of hooligans”
+A hooligan is someone who causes trouble.
+They cause distributions.
+“They are just a bunch of hooligans.”

 Maggot

 A maggot is someone who also causes trouble.
-However a maggot doesn’t cause harm and the trouble they cause is usually for fun and not to cause harm.
-For example if someone was messing in class they might be told to “Stop acting the maggot”
+However, maggots don’t cause harm; the trouble they cause is usually for fun and not to cause harm.
+For example, if someone messes in class, they might be told to “Stop acting the maggot.”

 Bate

-“Oh I am bate” If someone did some tiresome work or had a very long day they may use this term to describe how they are feeling.
-This term can also be used to describe a beating.
-“I am going to bate him” This can be used as a real threat or in a mocking way.
+“Oh, I am bate.”
+If someone did tiresome work or had a very long day, they may use this term to describe how they are feeling.
+This term can also describe a beating.
+“I am going to bate him.”
+This can be used as a real threat or in a mocking way.

 Banjaxed

-Banjaxed is a word used similar to “bate”.
-For example, “I am banjaxed after that” It is used to describe someone or something that is broken or shattered.
-If you broke your phone you may say that it is banjaxed.
+Banjaxed is a word similar to “bate.”
+For example, “I am banjaxed after that.”
+It is used to describe someone or something that is broken or shattered.
+If you broke your phone, you may say that it is banjaxed.

 Grand

 This is a word you will 100% hear when you come to Ireland.
 Grand is usually the response you will get if you ask someone how they are.
-“Hi how are you?”
-“Ah I’m grand thanks and yourself?”
-Grand essentially means that everything is alright, fine and ok.
+“Hi, how are you?”
+“Ah, I’m grand, thanks, and yourself?”
+Grand essentially means that everything is alright, OK, and okay.

 Baloobas